qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 for x in {1..8}; do ssh openshift-test-compute-node-$x.private.ossim.io "sudo yum install -y python-passlib java-1.8.0-openjdk-headless NetworkManager pyOpenSSL;sudo systemctl enable NetworkManager;sudo systemctl start NetworkManager"; done
 ```

+**Note**: when you start the installation and you see messages of the form  `RETRYING: Wait for the ServiceMonitor CRD to be created` you will need to make sure you enable ip forwarding on all nodes see [Ip Forwarding Must Be Enable](#ip-forwarding-must-be-enable) section on how to set the value.

 If you have a gluster cluster that would need to be configured for openshift dynamic provisioning support then we will assume similar private dns names and you can run the following script

 ```bash